Capillary levelling of thin liquid films of power-law rheology

 \section{Comparison with numerical simulations}

 In order to test the universality of the solutions found in Section \ref{sec:levelling}, we simulate the time-dependent lubrication equation \eqref{eq:thinFilmEq}.
-We use a finite volume method, which naturally solves the weak formulation of a conservative transport equation.
-This property is particularly important in the present case as for $n<1$, we do not expect \eqref{eq:thinFilmEq} to have classical (four-times differentiable) solutions.
+We use a finite volume method \cite{Patankar1980}, in which fluxes are explicitly computed.
+This property is particularly important in the present case as for $n<1$, we do not expect \eqref{eq:thinFilmEq} to have four-times differentiable solutions, whereas the flux $q$ should be differentiable.
 We consider a domain $x \in [0,L]$ divided into $N$ cells of width $\Delta x = L/N$, with the $j$th cell centre at $x_j = \Delta x (j-1/2)$, $1 < j < N$.
 The finite difference expression for the third derivative of $h$ on the face between the $j$th and $(j+1)$th cell is

-where $h_j$ is taken to be the representative value of $h$ in cell $j$, while the value of the thickness itself $h$ on the face is given by the average $(h_{j+1} + h_j)/2$.
+where $h_j$ is taken to be the representative value of $h$ in cell $j$, while the value of the thickness $h$ itself on the face is given by the average $(h_{j+1} + h_j)/2$.
 These expressions are used to approximate the fluxes $q_j$.
 The transport equation \eqref{eq:thinFilmEq} then gives

-No flux conditions are imposed at the two ends $x=0$ and $x=L$, while no-slope conditions ($h_x=0$) are used to define ghost node values that allow the third derivative to be computed on all internal faces.
+Zero-flux conditions are imposed at the two ends $x=0$ and $x=L$, while zero-slope conditions ($\partial h/\partial x=0$) are used to define ghost node values that allow the third derivative to be computed on all internal faces.
 The numerical scheme is then advanced in time using MATLAB's \texttt{ode15s} implicit time-stepping algorithm.

-Using this method we compute solutions of \eqref{eq:thinFilmEq} for the two values of the power law exponent we have focussed on thus far ($n=1/2$ and $n=3/2$), and initial conditions that test the behaviour of periodic and localised solutions, respectively.
+Using this method we compute solutions of \eqref{eq:thinFilmEq} for the two values of the power-law exponent we have focussed on thus far ($n=1/2$ and $n=3/2$), and initial conditions that test the behaviour of periodic and localised solutions, respectively.
 To test the behaviour of periodic solutions, we choose a domain size of $L=2\pi$ and an initial condition

 From the ansatz \eqref{eq:periodicAnsatz} we predict that the amplitude $A(t)$, which we calculate numerically as $(\max(h) - \min(h))/2$, will either decay algebraically or undergo finite-time levelling, depending on $n$: